 A: Yes.
 Classes run from morning to evening, and we will work with you to place your child in a class that works for your schedule.

-A: Savvy Reading is a year-round program with the most common US holidays off and two holiday weeks off.
+A: Savvy Learning is a year-round program with the most common US holidays off and two holiday weeks off.
 The monthly pricing was set with these holidays in mind, so instead of lowering the monthly price for holidays, including in November and December, all months are slightly lower in price than they otherwise would be.
 Savvy follows a school calendar in the sense that the program recognizes the holidays listed below.
 However, we will meet your reader at the appropriate level rather than being confined to a specific grade level in a given year.

-A: Savvy Reading groups are leveled by skills typically taught in a specific grade, but our readers are grouped by ability rather than age or school grade level.
+A: Savvy Reading groups are leveled by skills typically taught in a specific grade, but our learners are grouped by ability rather than age or school grade level.
 We have a placement assessment that you can work through with your child that helps us find the right level.
 Once that is completed, we look for confirmation from you that the level sounds right based on your experience with your child.
 Once your child is enrolled into a Savvy Reading group at the right level, we will provide additional support to be sure it is the right fit.

 A: Yes!
 Our curriculum and each of our lessons are designed by well qualified, experienced teachers to align with Common Core State Standards.

 A: Curriculum for Savvy is designed by teachers with professional degrees, using the Common Core standards and the Orton Gillingham approach while incorporating the Science of Reading to create a scope and sequence at each level.
-Each level builds upon the next while including a spiral review of the skills needed for Savvy readers to become proficient and confident.
+Each level builds upon the next while including a spiral review of the skills needed for Savvy learners to become proficient and confident.
 The curriculum includes instruction in phonological awareness, phonics, fluency and reading comprehension.
-A core component of the Savvy curriculum is not only creating research based lessons and units, but also ensuring the sessions are engaging and fun for readers.
+A core component of the Savvy curriculum is not only creating research based lessons and units, but also ensuring the sessions are engaging and fun for learners.

 A: Yes!
 While Savvy lessons are engaging and fun, the scope and sequence for each level is systematic and new material is taught explicitly.
 Phonological awareness and phonics instruction are key components, with a focus at the word level.
-Readers are taught the mechanics of decoding and practice this while reading the text.
+Learners are taught the mechanics of decoding and practice this while reading the text.
 Fluency and reading comprehension are also included in each lesson.

 A: Coaching sessions are held via our web-based platform that includes video conferencing, slides and interactive elements.

 A: Not all children learn to read easily and automatically.
-Savvy Reading is a great program for struggling readers, readers who may have dyslexia, and readers who have decided that reading is not enjoyable.
+Savvy Reading is a great program for struggling learners, learners who may have dyslexia, and learners who have decided that reading is not enjoyable.
 Savvy’s curriculum is built on explicit and systematic instruction and draws from the Orton Gillingham method.
 Focusing on the sounds and matching letters that make up words allows struggling readers to begin to feel successful in reading.
 Savvy is also designed to bring the fun and enjoyment back to the forefront of learning to read.
 Fostering a love of reading is so important as readers begin to understand how to decode words and start reading more fluently.
 Savvy does both!

 A: We recognize that reading and writing are both important pieces to well-rounded literacy.
 The focus for Savvy Reading is on reading, and other than some simple activities such as writing letters or words as part of some reading lessons, our curriculum does not currently focus on teaching writing in addition to reading.